near/discovery-docs/docs/social/tech.md

 }
 ```

-Comparing to the React components, `Social.getr` is not a hook, so you can return the value from the widget at any time.
+Comparing to the React components, `Social.getr` is not a hook, so you can return the value from the component at any time.
 Even if you have more fetches after this.

-The value returned by `Social.getr` will be globally cached for the duration of the web session, and it's also cached by the widget's VM.
+The value returned by `Social.getr` will be globally cached for the duration of the web session, and it's also cached by the component's VM.
 So if you call `Social.getr` multiple times with the same key, it will return the same value immediately.

 #### Processing data